andrec279/video_prediction_project/README.md

 ## Part 6: Running our model

+In your singularity instance do the following:

+1. Make sure major packages are preinstalled
+    - Run `pip install -r requirements.txt`

-1. Use config.py file to set parameters for pretrain and finetune models.
+2. Use config.py file to set parameters for pretrain and finetune models.
-    - If pretraining for the first time or reconfiguring the parameters set `pretrain` as `True` in config.py file.
+    - If pretraining for the first time or reconfiguring the parameters set `pretrain` as `True` in config.py file and change parameters accordingly.
+Remember than the output dimension of the pretrain model must match dim for input dimension of the finetune model.
     - If using previously pretrained model, set `pretrain` as `False` and make sure `model_id` is the name of pretrained model you want to use.
+        - Note: previously pretrained model is saved in your current directory as `VICReg_pretrained_{time}.pth`

-2. Pretrain and/or Finetune model
+3. Pretrain and/or Finetune model
     -  Run `python model_pipeline.py` in your singularity
     -  Once finished running new pretrained and finetuned models will be saved in your current directory.
+        -  Best finetuned model is selected from the epoch with best validation loss and saved in your current directory as `video_predictor_finetuned_best_val_{time}.pth`

-3. Predict masks for hidden dataset
+4. Predict masks for hidden dataset
-    - Update the file names of those two models (pretrain and finetuned) in the submission.ipynb
+    - Update the file names of those two models (pretrain and finetuned) in the `submission.ipynb`
+        - run `ls -lah` to find the file names of the most recent models
-    - Run all codes in submission.ipynb
+    - Run all codes in `submission.ipynb`
-    - tensor of masks for the hidden dataset will be saved as submitted_tensor_team12.pt
+    - Predicted masks for the hidden dataset will be a tensor of size (2000,160,240) and saved in `submitted_tensor_team12.pt`